zijie-cai/jobfilter-ai/README.md

 ## What It Does

-JobFilter AI drops a draggable scan panel into LinkedIn jobs and gives you the fast read:
+JobFilter AI drops a draggable scanner into LinkedIn jobs and gives you the fast read before you spiral into another pointless application:

 - `Eligible`, `Not Eligible`, or `Maybe`
 - `Visa Sponsor`